-Visitors to Nauders in search of a truly spectacular view will enjoy this bike & hike adventure to the Schmalzkopf (2,724 metres) mountain.
+Visitors to Nauders in search of a truly spectacular view will enjoy this bike & hike adventure to the Schmalzkopf mountain (2,724 metres).
 The vista from the summit takes in peaks in Austria, Italy and Switzerland, including the famous Ortler in Italy and the Wildspitze, the highest peak in North Tirol.
 From bottom to top there is a total of 1,380 vertical metres to climb.
 Most of the tour is in the sun, which is an advantage in spring and autumn as the snow melts quickly.
 En route there is the chance to stop for a drink and a snack at the Labaunalm hut.

 Bike & Hike Adventure

 Elevation uphill 1,380m